usnistgov/ucef/development/pingpongfederation/index.md

 10. Do the same for Pong

 You can now run the FederationManager, Ping, and Pong from within eclipse and set break points and otherwise debug.
 You may find it a little difficult to select from the different console windows.
 There are icons that will allow you to open multiple console windows.

+### Alternatives: Run/Debug from Eclipse as Java Application (as opposed to Maven)
+1. Open the menu Debug/Debug Configurations
+2. On left side double click on Java Application to create a new debug configuration
+3. Change the Name to Ping
+4. Browse the Project for the Ping project
+5. Search for the main class PingPong.Ping
+6. Check the Stop in main so on debug it will stop on main
+7. Click the Arguments tab
+8. In the Program arguments add the command line arguments ```-federationId=PingPong"
+9. In the VM arguments add -Dlog4j.configurationFile=conf/log4j.xml
+10. On the bottom right of the form select Apply
+11. Debug now by selecting Debug or close the form.
+The configuration should be available on the Debug or Run menu.

+## Final Notes

+* You can mix and match the execution methods in this tutorial.
+For example, you can run the federation manager from the command line and all but one federate as well.
+The last federate -- perhaps the one you are working on -- can be run under debug in eclipse.

+* Once you add behavior to your federates, if you regenerate the exported projects from the WebGME environment, you will need to merge your custom code into the regenerated projects.
+There are many publicly available merge and diff tools that make this process easy since it typically requires just merging the one implementation file and copying the additional classes generated.